Ahzam-Hamza-Karat/Pinnacle-Cybersecurity-Internship/README.md

 🖼 Task 2 – Image Encryption Tool

-A Python program that encrypts and decrypts image files.
+A Python program designed to encrypt and decrypt image files using byte-level data manipulation.

 Concepts Covered: